Chicago Alderman Ed Burke | Kate Gardiner / Wikimedia Commons

-Straddling the DuPage and Kane County border, Illinois’ 49th House District is more than 50 miles from Chicago’s 14th Ward, on the city’s southwest side.
+Straddling the border of DuPage and Kane counties, Illinois’ 49th House District is more than 50 miles from Chicago’s 14th Ward on the city’s Southwest Side.

-That doesn’t mean it cannot fall within the realm of powerful Chicago Alderman Ed Burke’s political ambition.
+That doesn’t mean it can't fall within the realm of powerful Chicago Alderman Ed Burke’s political ambition.

-Zito faces Tonia Khouri, an Aurora small business owner, in the GOP primary next March.
+Zito faces Tonia Khouri, an Aurora small business owner, in the Republican primary in March.

 One of Burke’s political funds, the Burnham Committee, gave Zito $1,000 in October.

-Other Burnham Committee beneficiaries this political cycle: Chicago Mayor Rahm Emanuel, U.S. Rep. Robin Kelly (D-Matteson), Democrat Cook County Board of Review Member Michael Cabonargi, Democrat Cook County Commissioner and top aide to House Speaker Michael Madigan (D-Chicago) Ed Moody and Cook County Board President Toni Preckwinkle.
+Other Burnham Committee beneficiaries this political cycle: Chicago Mayor Rahm Emanuel, U.S. Rep. Robin Kelly (D-Matteson), Democratic Cook County Board of Review Member Michael Cabonargi, Democratic Cook County Commissioner and top aide to House Speaker Michael Madigan (D-Chicago) Ed Moody and Cook County Board President Toni Preckwinkle.

 Burke was a prominent supporter of Preckwinkle’s controversial Cook County sugar tax.

 Zito is a rare GOP recipient of Burke’s largesse.
 But he’s not the only one.

 House GOP Leader Jim Durkin (R-Western Springs), a Zito supporter who is facing a primary challenge from Burr Ridge Mayor Mickey Straub, received $1,000 from the Burnham Committee in August.